Ji Bei Chuan: Rice Noodle & Ramen

 Has Ji Bei Chuan: Rice Noodle & Ramen's inspection record improved over time?

 Yes.
-Recent inspections at Ji Bei Chuan: Rice Noodle & Ramen have turned up fewer violations than earlier ones, with the latest finding around two violations compared to about four previously.
+Recent inspections at Ji Bei Chuan: Rice Noodle & Ramen have averaged around two violations per visit, down from roughly four earlier in the record.

 What does a medium risk rating mean?